 -

 Once the staining is complete and the specimen has been cleared, they are rinsed of chemicals and neutralised, and are then transferred into a solution of glycerine – with a dash of thymol as a preservative agent.
 Thymol is the main component of thyme (the herb) essential oil, and glycerine is used in foods and many skin creams.
 The biggest hazard the specimens might pose is the glass that contains them should it be broken.
+So yes, long story short, it’s absolutely safe!

 -